themarkness/markalexanderwilliams/posts/2017-03-06-Analysis-cont.md

 The **second step of coding** is not just about generating descriptive labels for the text, but about contextualising the data and identifying what the researcher is asking from it.
 This is an iterative process and data may be re-coded or assigned to multiple codes

 The **third step of categorisation** is about finding a good fit between codes.
 Data may be categorised, but it will still need explaining and this may be through defining a theme (see Green's example of 'time' category).
-Many studies stop at this stage and present a description of categories along with illustrative quotes, but it is important to acknowledge the full extent of the data that doesn't fit within the category.
+Many studies stop at this stage and present a description of tags along with illustrative quotes, but it is important to acknowledge the full extent of the data that doesn't fit within the category.

 Which leads to the **fourth step of identifying themes.** This is moving beyond description to explanation and interpretation.
 This involves testing the explanation against the data and the theory.
 A theme must explore the significance of a category.